 South Korea has never really been on our bucket list of places to travel to.
 We always prioritized other countries in Asia.
 However, we ended up living in South Korea for 3 years.
 And what a fantastic experience it has been!

 Life is definitely full of surprises, and quite often things do not turn out as per what we originally had in mind.
 However, moving to South Korea, was one of the best things which happened to us although it wasn’t in our plans at all.
-In this blog, we will tell you all about our experiences in this country and particularly in the capital, Seoul, where we lived.
+In this blog, we will tell you all about our experiences in this country particularly in the capital, Seoul, where we lived.

 South Korea, the land of the morning calm, as they call it.
 South Korea, a small peaceful country, is one of those destinations that have managed to develop to a high degree of modernity while retaining all of their traditions.